nickyhajal/world-domination-summit/_content/academies.md

 icon: theater
 photo_head: https://farm8.staticflickr.com/7457/9226356063_2f05f24588_c.jpg,https://farm4.staticflickr.com/3680/9226354561_60e1c77986_c.jpg,https://farm8.staticflickr.com/7422/9226351955_26fafe47fe_c.jpg,https://farm3.staticflickr.com/2868/9229137606_aa502275bb_c.jpg,https://farm3.staticflickr.com/2317/5800027355_42530f678d_b.jpg,https://farm3.staticflickr.com/2031/5800591550_94fa52c7b4_b.jpg

 # As the WDS community strengthens and grows, more and more people are arriving early and staying late.
 2014 marked the launch of WDS Academies: a series of mini-events focused on specific topics that take place on the days surrounding WDS weekend.
+Take a look at a recap video of last year's Academies.

 <iframe src="https://player.vimeo.com/video/121164251?title=0&byline=0&portrait=0" width="570" height="321" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 We are excited to announce that Academies are back for 2015 focusing on a wide range of awesome topics and featuring many WDS favorites.

-Registration for academies is separate from WDS itself, and we offer registration both to WDS attendees as well as to the general public (for a slightly higher registration fee).
+Registration for Academies is separate from WDS itself, and we offer registration both to WDS attendees as well as to the general public (for a slightly higher registration fee).
 Because they are hosted at different venues around Portland please note that there is a separate registration for each Academy you would like to attend.
 Tickets are non-refundable, non-transferrable, or exchangeable for a different Academy.
 There is no limit on how many Academies you can register for.
 Academy tickets are offered on a first-come first-served basis.
 Once an Academy session sells out, we will not be issuing extra tickets.
-Below you'll find the Academies schedule for WDS 2015. <b>(PLEASE NOTE: Registration for 2015 Academies will go live Tuesday, May 5th)</b>
+Below you'll find the Academies schedule for WDS 2015. <b>(PLEASE NOTE: Registration for 2015 Academies will go live Wednesday, May 6th)</b>

 &nbsp;

 <div class="zig-zags_blue"></div>

 # 2015 Academies Schedule

+# Thursday, July 9th Academies

 <a name="fuel-your-passion"></a>